Community Engaged Projects and Creative Work

 For personnel engaged in community-based and creative works (outside of the UNM campus, or with community members who visit campus facilities), personnel will continue to conduct their work through the use of electronic methods including Zoom, phone calls, and emails to the extent possible.
 When in-person visits are necessary and a location is available that meets the public health guidelines for reopening in New Mexico, the PI must present a written plan to their cognizant Dean/Director for approval that specifies the protocols that will be in place, consistent with the guidelines in Bringing Back the Pack and CDC COVID-19 Safety Practices.

 Work involving travel off-campus must be in accordance with the university policy on business travel in effect at the time.
 Exceptions to university travel restrictions for any personnel (faculty, staff, or students) must be made in writing by the applicable Chancellor, Dean or VP.
 Travel to areas or communities needs to be closely considered based on the prevalence of community spread of the virus and public health guidelines and may be prohibited based on those guidelines.
-Travel to areas or communities that have not met the public health guidelines for staged reopening in New Mexico will not be permitted.

 All travel must be in alignment with UNM travel restrictions and guidelines in effect at the time (https://hr.unm.edu/cv19/travel-food-restrictions):